 Equipment & Uniforms

-- Teams/players are required to come to each match with both a light and dark coloured shirt- if there is a conflict (i.e. both teams have similar colours), the home team is always light-coloured.
+- Teams/players are required to come to each match with both a light and dark coloured shirt.
+If both teams want to wear similar colours and are unable to resolve the conflict, our rule is that the home team will wear light-coloured shirts and the visiting team will wear dark-coloured shirts.
+All jerseys must have a visible number on them in line with the Soccer Uniform Policy.
 Goalkeepers must wear a different coloured jersey than the rest of their team as well as being different from the opposing team’s jerseys.
 As some teams have team jerseys in a certain colour, team captains are encouraged to find out ahead of each match if unknown what colour their opponent may be wearing if they have team jerseys to avoid an issue at the game.

 - Metal cleats ARE NOT ALLOWED.